kenhkan/noflo-automaton/README.md

   as well as forwarded to OUT upon completion.
 * **counts**: This is a hash of counters used by some components in order to track when to quit upon repeated failures.

+## Action Runners

+At the heart of automaton is the action runners.
+These are the actual components applying the rules onto the page.
+An action runner is simply a component of this repository that accepts a context object of the following
+protocol:

+* **spooky**: The SpookyJS object on which it applies the action
+* **action**: The action extracted from the context object for the runner to apply

+The runner checks rather it should act on it by examining `action.action`, which is a string denoting the name of the action.
+If it is qualified to handle it, it should act on it and not forward the context object.

+On the other hand, if it does not know how to handle it, it should forward the context object as-is to its OUT port.
+The runner should also check if the OUT port is attached before sending.

+Runners should attach themselves to either the `automaton/TestActions` component or other runners.
+This cascading structure allows certain runners to always take precedence over others.